Meta Tags For SEO: A Simple Guide For Beginners

 1. Meta Description Tags

-The meta description tag appears in a web page’s <head> section and is commonly (not always) shown in the SERP snippet alongside the title and page URL.
+The meta description tag appears in a web page’s <head> section and is commonly (not always) shown in the SERP snippet alongside the title and page URL:

 Best Practices:

-- Limit meta descriptions to around 160 characters for brevity.
+- Limit meta descriptions to around 135 characters for brevity.

 - Ensure it contains valuable information that matches users’ search intent.
+Google provides more context on this:

 - Ensure that the description accurately reflects the content of the page.